The Right to Peaceful Protest: A Pillar of Democratic Governance as ConstitutionallyGuaranteed

 regard.

-regulatory and administrative functions of the ministry.
+9.Separation of regulatory and administrative functions of the ministry.
+The ministry of

 solid mineral development is currently saddled with the responsibility of